daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.ensemble.RUSBoostClassifier.html?highlight=rusboost#imblearn.ensemble.RUSBoostClassifier

 ![RUS Boost Confusion Matrix](https://user-images.githubusercontent.com/70437668/139254624-1849c05c-436f-417b-8fbc-3242c3679600.jpg)

+"Boosting is a strong alternative to bagging.
+Instead of aggregating predictions, boosters turn weak learners into strong learners by focusing on where the individual models (usually Decision Trees) went wrong.
+In Gradient Boosting, individual models train upon the residuals, the difference between the prediction and the actual results.
+Instead of aggregating trees, gradient boosted trees learns from errors during each boosting round.

+XGBoost is short for “eXtreme Gradient Boosting.”
+The “eXtreme” refers to speed enhancements such as parallel computing and cache awareness that makes XGBoost approximately 10 times faster than traditional Gradient Boosting.
+In addition, XGBoost includes a unique split-finding algorithm to optimize trees, along with built-in regularization that reduces overfitting.
+Generally speaking, XGBoost is a faster, more accurate version of Gradient Boosting.

+Boosting performs better than bagging on average, and Gradient Boosting is arguably the best boosting ensemble.
+Since XGBoost is an advanced version of Gradient Boosting, and its results are unparalleled, it’s arguably the best machine learning ensemble that we have."

 XGBoost provides a highly efficient implementation of the stochastic gradient boosting algorithm and access to a suite of model hyperparameters designed to provide control over the model training process.